yaronn/GifW00t/README.md

 Compatibility
 ---------------------
-Verified on Chrome 29 and Firefox 24.
+Should work on Chrome>29, and Firefox>24 and Safari 7.
 Will probably not work on some other browsers since some very new browser feaures are required.

 Settings